A Missed Introduction To Oregon's Extreme New Republican Chairman

 - Posted In

-- Diversity & Discrimination , LGBT , Race & Ethnicity , Education , Environment & Science , Climate Change , Evolution / Intelligent Design , Health Care , HIV/AIDS
+- Diversity & Discrimination , LGBTQ , Race & Ethnicity , Education , Environment & Science , Climate Change , Evolution / Intelligent Design , Health Care , HIV/AIDS

 - Associated Press